JoanGi/Dataset-Doc-Enrichment/README.md

 Users must install Java and Python 3 in their system to execute this file.

+Note that users will need a OpenAI APIKEY to reproduce results using GPT3.5, and a HuggingFace APIKEY to reproduce the results using FLAN-UL2

 Inside the notebook, users must point to one of the dataset files (in .txt) in the “/sources” folder.
 For instance:
 ```documentPath = "sources/Nature-Scientific-Data/A whole-body FDG.txt" ```